 Ready to improve your building's performance?
-New Jersey Clean Energy Programs can help.
+New Jersey's Clean Energy Programs can help.
 Pick the program that works best for you.
 Incentive programs that may apply to this facility are identified in the Executive Summary.
-This section provides an overview of currently available in New Jersey Clean Energy Programs.
+This section provides an overview of currently available New Jersey's Clean Energy Programs.